echoesofwhoami/echoes-bash-prompt/README.md

 It contains some useful aliases for htb machines like: connectvpn, stopvpn, htbip, addhost (to /etc/hosts) etc.

+Now it also shows the vpn ip when connected to a htb vpn

 The git prompt will track the current directory's git branch status and display some symbols like in this image:

 ![Prompt image](assets/prompt.png "Prompt image")